What Foods Are Toxic for dogs?

 Learn more about how to keep your dog’s teeth healthy by feeding them bones with this article from Pet MD here

 Did you know grapes are toxic for dogs?

 Many people don’t know this because maybe they’ve given their dog one or two grapes in the past and nothing has happened.

 Don’t underestimate raisins and grapes though!
-If your dog catches these bad boys unguarded, and eats more than 20 grams per kilogram of body weight, they can suffer from sudden kidney failure and start to have symptoms like abdominal pain, vomiting, lethargy and loss of appetite.
+If your dog catches these bad boys unguarded, and eats more than 20 grams per kilogram of body weight, they can suffer from sudden kidney failure.
+They will start to have symptoms like abdominal pain, vomiting, lethargy and loss of appetite.

 The exact chemical inside grapes that cause this has not yet been identified, however, fear grapes and raisins, always.